-Our work provides a detailed answer to the problem.
-We investigate the evolution of the ground state and low-energy excitations of a two-dimensional electron system upon increasing the ratio $\Delta/\hbar\omega_c$ at a fixed, even value of the filling factor $\nu$.
+Our work provides a detailed answer to these questions.
+We investigate the evolution of the ground state and low-energy excitations of a two-dimensional electron system upon increasing the ratio $\Delta/\hbar\omega_c$ at a fixed, even value of the filling factor $\nu = 2 E_F / (\hbar\omega_c)$, corresponding to filling $\nu/2$ Landau levels for each spin projection.
 The pairing field may originate from the interactions within the system, as in the experiment with a gate-controlled twisted trilayer graphene \cite{ParkNature}.
-In this case, to vary $\Delta$ at fixed $\nu$, one needs to simultaneously decrease the charge carriers density and magnetic field, see Fig.~\ref{fig:phase_diagram}.
+In this case, to vary $\Delta$ at fixed $\nu$, one needs to simultaneously decrease the charge-carrier density and magnetic field; see Fig.~\ref{fig:phase_diagram}.
 Alternatively, superconducting pairing in a two-dimensional electron gas may also be induced by the proximity effect \cite{Manfra_InAs_MobilityExceeding} with a superconducting film.
 In that case, there is an additional option of varying $\Delta$ at a fixed value of the carrier density and out-of-plane magnetic field, by changing, e.g., its in-plane component, thus affecting the state of the proximitizing film.
-In either case, as we will show below, increase of $\Delta$ leads the system through a sequence of topologically-nontrivial superconducting phases ending in a trivial $s$-wave superconductor.
+In either case, as we will show below, an increase of $\Delta$ leads the system through a sequence of topologically-nontrivial superconducting phases ending in a trivial $s$-wave superconductor.